SustainabilityView More Stories >

 The International Dark Sky Association (IDA) is a nonprofit whose mission is to preserve and protect the nighttime environment.
 They contacted Vice President of Environmental Innovation at The Home Depot, Ron Jarvis to see if they would help provide options for healthier, eco-friendly outdoor lighting.

 “We truly believe that we are in a unique position because of the industries that we are in to help reduce their impact on their environment.
 We looked at this category and decided, yes, we could make a difference,” Jarvis explains.

-The Home Depot is the only home improvement retailer partnered with IDA, and looks to educate consumers on making better choices with their outdoor lighting.
+The Home Depot is the first home improvement retailer partnered with IDA, and looks to educate consumers on making better choices with their outdoor lighting.

 To minimize light pollution, lighting should:

 Only be on when needed

 Only light the area that needs it